shimanauskas/sandrasforth/README.md

 # Avocado

-Forth interpreter for Linux and macOS on x86-64.
+A Forth for Linux and macOS on x86-64.

 Avocado began as an attempt to write a Forth mostly in itself.